david-yan/internship2016/README.md

 uniquify --file=<filename> --output=<output-filename> [—verbose]
 ```

 This script/program should input a file with the name provided in the args called <filename>.
-This input file can contain millions of lines with duplicates.
+This input file can contain millions of **lines** with duplicates.

-The script/program should output a file with name provided in the args called <output-filename> with all duplicate sentences removed.
+The script/program should output a file with name provided in the args called <output-filename> with all duplicate **lines** removed.

+A line is delimited by \n or \r or both

 ### Problem3: Go sample: